premchandrasingh/kuduscript/node-angular/README.md

 echo =======  Installing npm dev packages: Finished at %TIME% =======
 ```

 Intalling dev dependancy packages defined in `package.json` which will be required for building and running gulp task.
 The `--only=dev` says to install only those packages which are defined in `devDependancies` only.
+See related [issue](https://github.com/projectkudu/kudu/issues/2239) in kudu project.
 Also notice that it is searching package.json in DEPLOYMENT_SOURCE folder not in DEPLOYMENT_TARGET folder which you will find in the default script.